 Welcome back at Universal Orlando Resort.
 In my previous report, I focused on the studio theme park, which didn’t exactly blow my mind.
 The resort’s second park, however, looks considerably more attractive.
 I’m talking about a legendary place called Universal’s Islands of Adventure.
 Since its opening in 1999, the park has received many ecstatic reviews.
 Many enthusiasts describes it as the world’s best theme park, thanks to its wonderful collection of roller coasters, dark rides and water attractions.
 Islands of Adventure reinforced its immortal status in 2010 by opening the widely acclaimed Wizarding World of Harry Potter.
+And recently, things got even more interesting thanks to the inauguration of two world-class coasters in a 2-year time span.
 Needless to say… it’s a pleasure to be here.

 Talking about sexy… the park offers free wet T-shirt contests year-round.
-Islands of Adventure has 3 large water attractions and their wetness varies from ‘refreshing’ to ‘downright soaking’.
+Islands of Adventure has three large water attractions and their wetness varies from refreshing to downright soaking.
 The epicentre of this water ride madness is Toon Lagoon.
 This colourful section of the park is home to Dudley Do-Right’s Ripsaw Falls and Popeye & Bluto’s Bilge-Rat Barges.
 The latter is undoubtedly one of the world’s most legendary rapid rivers.
 It’s almost impossible to exit the raft without being totally drenched.
 Of course this isn’t a problem, as Central Florida has high temperatures 300 days a year.
 Dudley Do-Right’s Ripsaw Falls (log flume) is a little less soaking, but it offers a thrilling and surprisingly pleasant ride nevertheless.

 The third and final water ride is Jurassic Park River Adventure.
 This shoot-the-chute doesn’t only contain a 26-metre descent, but it’s also an immersive boat ride through Jurassic Park.
 Despite the fact that I’ve always adored this attraction, I should note that it’s currently not in its best shape.
 River Adventure could use a major overhaul and/or some extra special effects, if you ask me.
 Jurassic World, anyone?